As the popularity of sedating prescriptions increases, so does the number of DUI-drug cases.

 By: William C. Head, DUI Attorney

-Over the last two decades, prescription sleep aids such as Ambien, Lunesta and Sonata have increased in popularity across the country.
-These are typically sedative hypnotic drugs, or benzodiazepines.
+Over the last two decades, prescription sleep aids such as Ambien, Lunesta, and Sonata have increased in popularity across the country.
+These are typically sedative-hypnotic drugs, or benzodiazepines.
 Multiple manufacturers now make competing types of prescribed sleep aids.
-However, as the number of prescriptions for these mediations has increased, so has the number of drugged driving charges stemming from episodes of “sleep driving”—a phenomenon that has been the center of much controversy and debate.
+However, as the number of prescriptions for these medications has increased, so has the number of drugged driving charges stemming from episodes of “sleep-driving”—a phenomenon that has been the center of much controversy and debate.

-Fortunately, several politicians, celebrities and even judges and law enforcement officers have been involved in sleep-driving DUI drugs cases, and their accounts of somnambulant driving have been in the news, to help educate the public that it can happen to anyone.
+Fortunately, several politicians, celebrities, and even judges and law enforcement officers have been involved in sleep-driving DUI drug cases, and their accounts of somnambulant driving have been in the news, to help educate the public that it can happen to anyone.

 Your case may need DUI expert witnesses brought in to dispute some of the State’s evidence, like breath test results.
 The expert’s fee will be included in your final legal fees.
 Always remember that a Georgia DUI conviction is expensive, and you will be paying for it for a long time, in the form of higher car insurance, potential job loss, and family problems.